Contents and Quick Navigation

 One of the most important factors when choosing the type of dog you want is to consider the size of the space you live in.
 A large breed in a very small apartment, for example, is not going to be comfortable for either you or the dog.
 The cockapoo, being a smaller breed, suits most types of accommodation, and will be happy in a family environment.

-How Big is an Adult Cockapoo?
+How Big is a Fully Grown Cockapoo?

 To answer this question it is important to know the type of cockapoo you are looking at.
 You didn’t know there was more than one?
 A lot of people don’t, and that’s another reason research is important!